Local triviality for G-torsors: Introduction

 \end{stheorem}

-\begin{sremark}{\rm Note that $\cO_S \to f_*\cO_C$ is universally an isomorphism in case (I) and that case (II) includes the case when $C$ is normal, $\cO_S \to f_*\cO_X$ is an isomorphism and the $g.c.d.\!\!$ of the geometric multiplicities of the irreducible components of $C_\kappa$ is prime to the characteristic exponent of $k$. } \end{sremark}
+We recall that relative dimension $1$ means that all nonempty fibers $C_s$ are equidimensional of dimension $1$ \cite[Tag 02NJ]{St}.
 A related result is that of Drinfeld and Simpson \cite[th.\ 2]{DS}.
-In the case $G$ is semisimple split simply connected and $R$ is strictly henselian they showed in case (I) that a $G$--torsor over $C$ is locally trivial for the Zariski topology.
+In the case $G$ is semisimple split and $R$ is strictly henselian they showed in the smooth case (I) that a $G$--torsor over $C$ is locally trivial for the Zariski topology; according to one of the referees, inspection of the proof shows this extends to the case of a henselian ring $R$ in the case $C(R) \not = \emptyset $.
 Drinfeld-Simpson's result has been generalized recently by Belkale-Fakhruddin to a wider setting \cite{BF1, BF2}.
-We provide a variant in Theorem \ref{thm_ref} in the case of a henselian base.
+We provide a variant in Theorem \ref{thm_ref} in the case of a henselian base and without any splitting assumptions; more precisely we do not assume that $G$ admits a proper parabolic subgroup.

 One important difference is that we only require that the ring $R$ is henselian.
 We consider Zariski triviality on $C$ with respect to henselian (or Nisnevich) topology on the base while Drinfeld-Simpson deal with Zariski triviality on $C$ with respect to the \'etale topology on the base.
 We stated the semisimple case but the result extends in the reductive case by combining with the case of tori, see Theorem \ref{thm_red}.
 We denote by $F$ the function field of $C$; in the case of a DVR, the main result leads to new cases of a local-global principle for $G_{F}$--torsors (Corollary \ref{cor_ref}).
-More precisely if $C$ is smooth over $R$ with geometrically connected fibers and $G$ a semisimple simply connected group over $C$, then a torsor under $G$ over $F$ which is trivial at all completions of $F$ at discrete valuations of $F$ is trivial.
+More precisely if $C$ is smooth over $R$ with geometrically connected fibers and $G$ is a semisimple group over $C$ (whose fundamental group is \'etale), then a torsor under $G$ over $F$ which is trivial at all completions of $F$ at discrete valuations of $F$ is trivial.